 Most people climb Bountiful Peak during the warmer months of the year.
 This is usually from May through October.
 It can be climbed year round.
 In early and late season, there will be snow on the mountain.

-All routes are out in the open so it can get very hot during the summer.
-Temperatures can reach above 90° F. For this reason, I recommend climbing the mountain in winter, spring, and fall.
+All routes are out in the open so it can get hot during summer.
+Temperatures can reach above 80° F. For this reason, I recommend climbing the mountain in winter, spring, and fall.
 With all mountains in the Wasatch Range, check avalanche conditions before you go at the Utah Avalanche Center.

 Bountiful Weather Forecast